 How do you stay organized with schedules, 504s, etc?

 I am the farthest from a Type-A, organized person!
-I am quite the opposite of the organized school counselor.
+I am quite the opposite of an organized school counselor.
 My desk is always a mess, but I (mostly) always know where everything is.
 I work up until the last minute, and things that are happening next on my calendar take precedence from something that’s much farther out that requires planning later.
 When I’m collaborating with someone else on my team, I have to be aware that this is the way I work because this really bothers some Type-A planner people.
 I am fine doing presentations on the fly, not rehearsing things, and “winging it.”
 All that to say… I have to try extra hard to stay organized with all of these things.

 When I’m working on creating and changing schedules, I have a big binder of printed schedules with handwritten notes on them.
 If I have important correspondence from parents or students via email regarding these things, I file them in an email folder, and I print it out and put it in a folder for that student if I think I’ll need to quickly reference this later when a student comes in for a schedule change.
 I’m not afraid of deleting emails or throwing away papers when needed.
 I am all about less clutter and less paper.